Updated: Feb 17

 Description: Dominating the Savski Venac neighborhood of Belgrade is the business high rise named 'Beograđanka', which is a name which roughly translates into 'The Belgrade Lady'.
 The development history of this particular site goes back to before WWII.
 Plans existed as early as 1941 to build a high rise here at this triangular plot of land in Belgrade's Old Town between Kralja Milana and Masarikova streets, however, it was not until the late 1960s that work on the construction of a skyscraper actually began in earnest.
 This project to construct a skyscraper here in Savski Venac was largely backed and pushed forward by then-Belgrade mayor Branko Pešić, while the task of designing the tower was granted to a local architect from Zemun who also happened to be named Branko Pešić (no relation), who was part of Belgrade's Faculty of Civil Engineering.
 The customary public design competition usually held for such major state projects was not conducted in this instance, instead, Pešić's choice as architect was chosen by a closed-door commission of Yugoslav government officials.
 Work on the tower began in 1969 and was completed five years later, with its unveiling date being April 22nd, 1974.

 While the official name of this new building was the "Belgrade Palace" (Palata Beograd), it was also affectionately given the nickname 'Beograđanka', as there was a Yugoslav trend in the 1970s referring to landmark high rise towers as a symbolic female incarnation of the city, with other such examples being the 'Zagrepčanka' in Zagreb and the 'Mostarka' in Mostar.
 The Beograđanka is most prominately characterized by the dark aluminum and glass facade of its trapezoidal shape which soared just over 100m into the sky (the first skyscraper ever in Yugoslavia to achieve this distinction).
 The building's dark color and tall modernist appearance stood out starkly at the time against Savski Venac more historic architecture, a complaint that residents and critics levied against the building at its opening (and some still even up until the present day).
 At this was the first skyscraper ever to be built in the Old Town of Belgrade, many were very sensitive to the construction of such a bold and imposing structure in such a traditional and historic neighborhood.
 Yet, despite such indictments, the Beograđanka evolved into a iconic structure and enduring landmark in Belgrade's Old Town that is much loved and cherished to this day.
+Within the lobby of the tower was installed numerous works of art and sculpture by notable Belgrade artists.
+In addition, a decorative bronze dedication plaque was affixed on the wall of the lobby which not only contains a listing of building's creators and investors, but also a stanza from the 1965 poem "Lament Over Belgrade" by Serbian writer and poet Miloš Crnjanski.

 Over the years, Beograđanka has had many notable tenants occupy the building's space, among the most popular being an observation deck and restaurant with unparalleled views of the city operated at the top of the tower, but it sadly ceased operation during the 1990s for security concerns.
 The building has also been home to night clubs, department stores, newspaper offices, TV stations and other such businesses.
 However, being that it was owned by the City of Belgrade, it was also used for governmental purposes.
 The City of Belgrade continued to own the tower well past the Yugoslav era and retained ownership even as so many other former state-owned properties were being privatized.
 However, in August of 2020, the tower was sold for 16.5 million euros to an arm of the Marera Properties real estate development company.
 The sale included a stipulation that the buyer would put over 8 million euros in restoring the Beograđanka over the next few years, which has not had any significant renovations since its opening in 1974.
+As of early 2021, renovations of the Beograđanka have started in the building's lobby.

 2.)
 The Lamela Building, Zenica, BiH (101m tall)